Lingopie Review (2026): Is It Worth It to Learn Japanese?

 How to use Lingopie to learn Japanese

-You can use Lingopie for shadowing practise by repeating each line yourself.
+You can use Lingopie for shadowing practice by repeating each line yourself.
 This can really improve your speaking speed, pronunciation and intonation.

 And when you need a break from active studying, you can go into passive mode.
 Simply enjoy absorbing some content in Japanese and just translate the occasional word you don’t know.